Can I claim on Medicare?

 Remember, the health fund is just a business and the contracted dentist scheme is a business decision.

 Contracted dentists schemes remove patient rights to having their treatment performed by a clinician of their own choosing.
-We strongly believe contracted dentists schemes are not in the best interest of our patients.
+Here at DENTAL REFLECTIONS we strongly believe contracted dentists schemes are not in the best interest of our patients.
 We believe it should be your choice to see whichever dentist you please not be dictated to by an insurance company.
 Ultimately it is your decision, and remember there are health funds out there doing the right thing by their customers and the dental profession.
 For further information just ask one of our friendly office staff members.